 Vulvar cancer is a relatively rare type of cancer that affects the vulva, the external genital organs that protect a female’s reproductive system.
 Early signs include a lump, itching, and bleeding.

-The vulva includes the labia majora, mons pubis, labia minora, clitoris, the vestibule of the vagina, the bulb of the vestibule, greater and lesser vestibular glands, and vaginal orifice.
+The vulva includes the vagina and vaginal opening, the labia majora, labia minora, clitoris, mons pubis, the bulb of the vestibule, and the greater and lesser vestibular glands.

 Vulvar cancer most commonly affects the outer lips of the vagina.